Wiktor-99/rtest/SECURITY.md

 ## Safe Harbor

-BEAM and Spyrosoft strongly support security research into `test_tools_ros` software and seek to encourage that research.
+BEAM and Spyrosoft strongly support security research into `ros2_test_framework` software and seek to encourage that research.
 We will not engage in legal action against individuals who act in good faith to identify, report and fix vulnerabilities in our software, so long as they operate in accordance with any applicable laws or this policy.
 Research or testing against operating robotic systems without the consent of the owner/operator is in violation of this policy and strongly discouraged due to potential health and human safety concerns.

 If at any time you have concerns about whether your activities are consistent with this policy, please contact us through one of the methods described above.

 ## Copyright

-This security policy is based on REP-2006 and is placed in the public domain or under the CC0-1.0-Universal license, whichever is more permissive.
+This security policy is based on [REP-2006](https://www.ros.org/reps/rep-2006.html) and is placed in the public domain or under the CC0-1.0-Universal license, whichever is more permissive.

 ---